emoacht/HelloSwitcher/README.md

 ## Getting started

 1. Run the installer.
 Start this app from the start menu.
 This app's icon will appear in the notification area.
-Right-click it to open the menu and select `Open settings`.
+Right-click it to open the menu and select `Settings`.

 2. In the settings window, specify a built-in camera for Windows Hello and a USB camera which you wish to use for Windows Hello.
 In addition, if you wish to run this tool in the background, check `Run as service when this app is not running`.
 Then click `Apply`.
 That’s all.